 Check fit of piston rings in piston ring grooves.
 Check ring gap with rings installed in cylinder bores.
-Refer to Fig. 18 for correct gap and groove clearance.
+Refer to Fig. 24 for correct gap and groove clearance.

 All rings must be located in their proper ring grooves as shown.
-The rings can be identified by the width and should be installed with the bevel or the pip mark (if any) toward the top of the piston as shown.
+The rings can be identified by the width and should be installed with the bevel or the pipmark (if any) toward the top of the piston.
+This applies to cast iron pistons (only as shown above).